-Upgrading to Ubuntu 22.04 (Jammy Jellyfish)
+Upgrading to Ubuntu 22.04 (Jammy Jellyfish)¶

 Before upgrading, please note the following:

-- Cloudron has to be on atleast version 7.2.
+- Cloudron has to be on at least version 7.2.
 This can be verified by checking the version in the Settings view.
 Cloudron releases prior to 7.2.0 do not support Ubuntu 22.04.

 - Ubuntu has to be on version 20.04.
 Check the output of

-to confirm this. - The upgrade takes around 1-3 hours based on various factors like network/cpu/disk etc
+lsb_release -ato confirm this. - The upgrade takes around 1-3 hours based on various factors like network/cpu/disk etc

 Before starting the upgrade process, it's a good idea to create a server snapshot to rollback quickly.
 If your VPS does not have snapshotting feature, it's best to create a full Cloudron backup before attempting the upgrade (Backups -> Create Backup now).